Why do we need Pill Testing?

 In April 2018, Australia had its first pilot of pill testing at Groovin’ the Moo festival in the ACT.
 The report indicated that:

-one of the substances detected led to hospitalisations in New Zealand and deaths in the US.
+one of the substances detected has been implicated in hospitalisations in New Zealand and deaths in the US.

 18% said that due to the results provided by the test, they would discard their drug or were uncertain about what to do.